 Cognitive science is the scientific study of the human mind.
 It is a discipline that characterizes the nature of human knowledge, its forms and content and how that knowledge is acquired, processed, and used.
 Cognitive science consists of multiple research disciplines, including psychology, artificial intelligence, philosophy, neuroscience, linguistics, and anthropology.

 Journals Related to Cognitive Science

-Brain Disorders & Therapy is associated with our international conference "International Conference on Brain Disorders and Therapeutics" (Brain Disorders-2015) during August 24-26, 2015 in London, UK with a theme "Exploring the Challenges and Recent Innovations in Prevention, Diagnosis and Treatment of Brain Disorders".
+Brain Disorders & Therapy is associated with our international conference "2nd Brain Disorders Conference" (Brain Disorders-2016) during Oct 27-29, 2016 in Chicago, USA with a theme "Rethinking the Brain: Spread Your Intellectual Insight in Comprehending Brain Disorders ".
 We are particularly interested in research in the areas of Fragile X in Adults, Dyslexia and Brain Injuries, Bipolar Disorder, Neurodegenerative Diseases, Mental Health Conditions, Child psychiatric disorders, Schizophrenia, Intracranial Hypertension, Encephalitis, Hydrocephalus, Meningitis, Autism, Sleep disorders and Epilepsy and Multiple Sclerosis.

 *2016 Journal Impact Factor was established by dividing the number of articles published in 2014 and 2015 with the number of times they are cited in 2016 based on Google search and the Scholar Citation Index database.
 If 'X' is the total number of articles published in 2014 and 2015, and 'Y' is the number of times these articles were cited in indexed journals during 2016 then, impact factor = Y/X